- Everest Base Camp elevation and altitude profile

 Avid hiker fancies Everest Base Camp trek, given its unrivaled splendor and easy accessibility.
-However, walking the zigzagged trails to the Base Camp is never easy, particularly those at a higher altitude.
+However, walking the zigzagged trails to the Base Camp is never easy, particularly at a higher altitude.

 Everest Base Camp is perched on the foot of Mt.
 Everest at an elevation of 17,598 ft above sea level, which causes the trek to be automatically tricky.
 Besides, the unforeseeable weather and craggy routes make things only worse.